alenpragma/docs-mind/docs/get-started/full-node-deployment.md

 ---

-Full node deployment of the Dogechain blockchain.
+Full node deployment of the Mind-chainblockchain.

 ## Requirements